 Each transaction will have a series of initiatives that will be needed to enable the thesis.
 It will be important to sequence these initiatives based on criticality, inter-dependencies, and delivered value.
 For example, there are a series of foundational infrastructure-related activities that are typically needed to enable any downstream collaboration or work as the New company.
 It is important to get these out of the way at the onset, so that value-enabling initiatives can begin.

 At Aberdeen, we pride ourselves on our differentiated IT diligence capability.
 We are experts in understanding IT capability models and can quickly assess the overall maturity level relative to peers and help provide realistic, executable roadmaps to enable the deal thesis.
 We strongly believe that today’s technologies are not just value enablers, but if properly utilized can be value creators.
-For all assessments we leverage the Aberdeen IT Investment methodology, and directly links technology projects / initiatives to technology capabilities, business capabilities, and ultimately business outcomes.
+For all assessments we leverage the Aberdeen IT Investment methodology, and directly link technology projects / initiatives to technology capabilities, business capabilities, and ultimately business outcomes.